Alnwick Abbey: Famine and pestilence

 During the abbacy of Walter de Hepescotes, this house was afflicted with a great scarcity, together with a pestilence, whereby all the cattle belonging to the monastery were destroyed.

-Representation in parliament
+Summons to parliament

-The abbot of this house was summoned to the parliaments of the 23rd, 24th, 28th, 32nd, and 34th years of King Edward I; also to that held at Carlisle, 35th of the same reign; and to the parliament of the 19th King Edward II.
+The abbot of this house was summoned to the parliaments of the 23rd, 24th, 28th, 32nd, and 34th years of King Edward I (1272–1307); also to that held at Carlisle, 35th of the same reign; and to the parliament of the 19th year of King Edward II (1307–1327).

 Dissolution and subsequent possession

-At the Dissolution of the Monasteries in 1539, the revenues of this house were valued at £1,89l.
+At the dissolution of the monasteries in 1539, the revenues of this house were valued at £1,89l.
 15s. by Dugdale, and £1,94l.
 7s. by Speed, there being then thirteen canons.
 King Edward VI in the fourth year of his reign, granted the site to Ralph Sadler and Laurence Winnington.
 It came afterwards to the possession of the Brandling of Newcastle family and the Doubledays.

 Francis Brandling welcomed King James VI and I at Alnwick Abbey on 7 May 1617 for two nights.
 The king had come from Bothal Castle and was on his way to Scotland.